ydak/gcp-minecraft/README.md

 # gcp-minecraft

-Script to easily create a Minecraft server on GCP.
+Script to easily create a Minecraft server on Google Cloud.
 Internally, this uses a Docker container.

 ## Features

-* This uses a range of GCP free usage slots.
+* Uses the "Always free" range of Google Cloud
-* You can keep the Minecraft server running semi-permanently.
+* You can keep the Minecraft server running semi-permanently

 ## Requirements

-* GCP Account
+* Your Google Cloud Account

 ## Usage